 While no human studies have investigated changes in FAT receptors in response to changes in the dietary fat, animal studies have been conducted albeit with conflicting results.
-An 8-week high-fat (HF) (40% energy from fat) diet induced significant down-regulation of CD36 in rat circumvallate TBC(3).
-However, this down-regulation was not observed in fasted mice fed an HF (34·2 %) diet for 4 weeks(15).
-Another study found that protein levels of CD36, rather than mRNA, decreased, while FFAR4 protein increased in raft membranes of human and mouse fungiform TBC following a 2-month HF (40% energy from fat) diet(16).
-As for short-term, an acute HF (30 % energy from fat) oral exposure triggered an immediate decrease in CD36 protein in mice circumvallate TBC, which returned to preexposure levels following 11 h of fasting, with no obvious effect seen for FFAR4 protein(17).
-The discrepancies between the studies may be attributed to the fat content, the different area of the tongue used for analysis and/or fasting status.
+An 8week high-fat (HF) (40% energy from fat) diet induced significant downregulation of CD36 in rat circumvallate TBCs (3).
+However, this downregulation was not observed in fasted mice fed a HF (34.2%) diet for 4 weeks (15).
+Another study found that protein levels of CD36, rather than mRNA, decreased while FFAR4 protein increased in raft membranes of human and mouse fungiform TBCs following a two-month HF (40% energy from fat) diet (16).
+As for short-term, an acute HF (30% energy from fat) oral exposure triggered an immediate decrease in CD36 protein in mice circumvallate TBCs, which returned to pre-exposure levels following 11 hours of fasting, with no obvious effect was seen for FFAR4 protein (17).
+The discrepancies between the studies may be attributed to the fat content, the different area of the tongue used for analysis, and/or fasting status.
 Diet-mediated regulation of FAT receptors has not been investigated in humans.
-Manipulating dietary fat intake, and in turn FAT taste perception, would elucidate the key receptors that are associated with long-term regulation of oral chemoreception of FA.
+Manipulating dietary fat intake, and in turn FAT taste perception, would elucidate which key receptors are associated with long-term regulation of oral chemoreception of FA.

-The present study aimed to determine the FAT receptors that are responsible for diet-mediated changes to FAT perception in humans.
-The aim was accomplished by assessing the association between changes to key FAT receptor genes expressed in fungiform papillae (as determined by Liu et al.(13)) and FAT perception following an 8-week dietary fat intervention.
-A secondary aim was to assess the association between changes in macronutrient intake and FAT receptor gene expressions.
+This study aimed to determine which FAT receptors are responsible for diet-mediated changes to FAT perception in humans.
+The aim was accomplished by assessing the associations between changes to key FAT receptor genes expressed in fungiform papillae (as determined by Liu et al. (13)) and FAT perception following an 8-week dietary fat intervention.
+A secondary aim was to assess the associations between changes in macronutrient intakes and FAT receptor gene expressions.

-Subjects and methods
+Subjects and Methods

-The study presented here is an 8-week follow-up analysis of a previous study where the baseline data have been published(13).
+The study presented here is an 8-week follow-up analysis of a previous study where baseline data has been published (13).